TheAnkushshah/Yup-or-Nope/README.md

 3. **Create a New Repository on GitHub:**

-Mark - Do not initialize the new repository with a README, .gitignore, or license (since the code is already downloaded & cloned, it’s not needed).
+    Do not initialize the new repository with a README, .gitignore, or license.

 4. **Link Local Repository to GitHub:**